-Kelly’s father really appreciated and he said that this has been great for the family to finally see Kelly’s spirit released back to her resting place and back with her loving family and with her Ancestors.
-He also was saying that there needs to be more of this done because this is a way for family’s to get closer and to cleanse the houses for the next family to move into.

-A cleansed property to start their journey.
+Kelly’s father really appreciated the ceremony.
+He said this has been great for the family to finally see Kelly’s spirit released back to her resting place and back with her loving family and her Ancestors.
+He also said there needs to be “more of this (smoking ceremonies) done” because this is a way to bring families closer and to cleanse the house for the next family to move in – a cleansed property to start their journey.

-I would like to say I felt good to be able to be a part of this and to know I helped the family, this is a part of my job – I love being out there in the community and playing a part in showing people that TCAC is still strong in our culture.
+I would like to say I felt good to be able to be a part of this and to know I helped the family.
+This is a part of my job – I love being out there in the community and playing a part in showing people that TCAC is still strong in our culture.

-I think doing this sort of spiritual smoking is a great way to show the community that the connection we have with Country is still strong, vibrant and alive in us as Taungurung people.
+I think doing this sort of spiritual smoking is a great way to show the community the connection we have with Country is still strong, vibrant and alive in us as Taungurung people.

 Told by Shane Monk – Taungurung Traditional Owner